 It builds up camaraderie and fosters a sense of buy-in

-Perhaps one of the best reasons to encourage group brainstorming within your organization is that when teams work together to solve problems, they also build stronger relationships.
+Perhaps one of the best group brainstorming benefits is that when teams work together to solve problems, they also build stronger relationships.

 Group ideation sessions allow people who might not normally get the opportunity to work together on a project.
 Building camaraderie through such interactions breaks down silos and prompts everyone to see themselves as stakeholders.

 As stakeholders, participants have a vested interest in the brainstorm’s outcome.
 A big plus.